MarcoHengstenberg/forthehorde/README.md

 May this repo be useful for each and everyone around the world.
 I have commented on as much as possible and as little as I hope was needed to keep the files from being a comment-mess with no real content.

+**Update (24.09.2014):** While I was already on it I added two new tasks to the Grunt Workflow and a new dotfile entered the arena as well.
+Check it out.
+May it be useful to you.

 **Update (23.09.2014):** As I have not come around updating the repo until yesterday since my last deploy in... errr... well... long ago...
 I have to update the readme, now, as well.

 ### What's in this for me